liviorobaldo/shRIOL/README.md

 # shRIOL

 This is a test.
+Not, it's not

-And this is the second line.
+And this is the second line, or a third one?

 And this is the third line.
+NO!
+This is the third one.

 <!-- This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021. -->